Bridges' Transition Model

 People often fear what they don't understand, so the more you can educate them about a positive future, and communicate how their knowledge and skills are an essential part of getting there, the likelier they are to move on to the next stage.

 In this stage, people affected by the change are often confused, uncertain, and impatient.
 Depending on how well you're managing the change, they may also experience a higher workload as they get used to new systems and new ways of working.

-Think of this phase as the bridge between the old and the new; in some ways, people will still be attached to the old, while they are also trying to adapt to the new.
+Think of this phase as the bridge between the old and the new – people may still be attached to the old, and it probably won't yet be clear what the new even is.

 Here, people might experience:

 - Anxiety about their role, status or identity.

 - Skepticism about the change initiative.

 Despite these, this stage can also be one of great creativity, innovation, and renewal.
 This is a great time to encourage people to try new ways of thinking or working.

 Your guidance is incredibly important as people go through this neutral period.
 This can be an uncomfortable time, because it can seem unproductive, and it can seem that little progress is being made.

 What the change even is and where you're headed may be unclear during the neutral zone, so let the team know that it's OK to feel lost or unsettled.
 Remind them of team goals, and encourage them to talk about what they're feeling.